 At Red River College Polytechnic, we want you to onboard successfully.
 Employees who experience strong onboarding are more likely to stay with an organization, feel positively supported, and become productive sooner.

 Onboarding is a collective effort that involves the employee, the supervisor, Information Technology, Human Resources, Security Services, Parking Services, and other key stakeholders.
 It includes:

 - Organization of your first day

-- Planning & participating in orientations and introductory trainings, and
+- Planning and participating in orientations and introductory trainings, and

 - Gaining access to information and resources to facilitate you in your new role